Abstraction Health

 Safety & interactions

-Available RCT data suggest NMN is generally well tolerated in healthy adults at doses up to at least 1200 mg/day over the periods studied, with no serious adverse events reported in safety-focused trials; long-term safety data in humans remain limited, and most studies are of short to moderate duration.
+Available RCT evidence suggests NMN is generally well-tolerated in healthy adults at doses up to 1200 mg/day over study durations, with no serious adverse events reported in safety-focused trials.
+Long-term safety data beyond 12 months in humans remains limited, and most studies are of moderate quality.

 Known interactions